Fantom-foundation/go-opera/docs/fastsync.rst

 communication protocol: *FastForward*.

-Upon receiving a FastForwardRequest, a node must respond with the last consensus snapshot, as well as the corresponding Hashgraph section (the Frame) and Block.
+Upon receiving a FastForwardRequest, a node must respond with the last consensus snapshot, as well as the corresponding Poset section (the Frame) and Block.
-With this information, and having verified the Block signatures against the other items as well as the known validator set, the requesting node attempts to reset its Hashgraph from the Frame, and restore the application from the snapshot.
-The difficulty resides in defining what is meant by *last consensus* snapshot, and how to package enough information in the Frames as to form a base for a new/pruned Hashgraph.
+With this information, and having verified the Block signatures against the other items as well as the known validator set, the requesting node attempts to reset its Poset from the Frame, and restore the application from the snapshot.
+The difficulty resides in defining what is meant by *last consensus* snapshot, and how to package enough information in the Frames as to form a base for a new/pruned Poset.

 Frames
 ------

-Frames are self-contained sections of the Hashgraph.
-They are composed of Roots and regular Hashgraph Events, where Roots are the base on top of which Events can be inserted.
-Basically, Frames form a valid foundation for a new Hashgraph, such that gossip-about-gossip routines are not discontinued, while earlier records of the gossip history are ignored.
+Frames are self-contained sections of the Poset.
+They are composed of Roots and regular Poset Events, where Roots are the base on top of which Events can be inserted.
+Basically, Frames form a valid foundation for a new Poset, such that gossip-about-gossip routines are not discontinued, while earlier records of the gossip history are ignored.